denyspoltorak/metapatterns-website/metapatterns/content/part-4--fragmented-metapatterns/backends-for-frontends--bff-.md

 +++
 weight = 8
-title = "Backends for Frontends (BFF)" description = Backends for Frontends dedicates a component to each kind of a system's client.
-That grants flexibility in workflows and technologies.
+title = "Backends for Frontends (BFF)" description = "Backends for Frontends dedicates a component to each kind of a system's client.
+That grants flexibility in workflows and technologies."
 +++

 # Backends for Frontends \(BFF\)